inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

 4. Provide alternative text for images that require it

     - Apply `alt=""` or `aria-hidden="true"` to images that are purely decorative or contain content that is already conveyed in text.
-    - Describe the image as specifically as possible, whilst keeping it short and succinct.
+    - Describe the image as specifically as possible, while keeping it short and succinct.
     - Don’t include  ‘Image of ’ or ’Picture of’ in your alt text—a screen reader will announce this by default.

 5. Are all interactive elements visible and keyboard-accessible?